 Columns 1-2 of Table 6 report estimates for young and older workers separately, where young workers are those aged below 35 and older workers are those aged 35 or above.
 Within each group, the trend is similar to that estimated for the entire population; i.e., the return to a college degree drops sharply from 2007 to 2013 and recovers somewhat in 2018, and the return to cognitive skills does not change significantly over the decade.
 Meanwhile, there are important differences between the two groups.
-First, the return to a college degree is significantly higher (at 1 percent level) for the older workers in all three years, and the gap remains the same statistically between 2007 and later years; thus the younger cohorts of college graduates bear the brunt of the changing relative supply.
-Second, the return to cognitive skills is somewhat higher for the younger workers in 2007 and weakly increases over time, and the return to cognitive skills for the older workers weakly decreases over time.
-Consequently, while the skill premium is not significantly higher for younger workers in 2007, it become significantly higher in 2013 (at 10 percent level) and 2018 (at 1 percent level).28
+First, the return to a college degree is significantly higher (at 1 % level) for the older workers in all three years, and the gap remains the same statistically between 2007 and later years, with p-values equal to 0.84 and 0.88 for the gap comparisons between 2007 and 2013 and between 2007 and 2018 respectively.
+In other words, the younger cohorts of college graduates bear the brunt of the changing relative supply.
+Second, the return to cognitive skills is somewhat higher for the younger workers in 2007 and weakly increases over time, while the return to cognitive skills for the older workers weakly decreases over time.
+Consequently, while the skill premium is not significantly higher for younger workers in 2013 (at 10 % level) and 2018 (at 1 % level).28